knobs-dials/pexpecter/README.md

 And yes, is mostly just a slightly simpler to use variant of handing a list to expect(), and aims to wrap some common boilerplate-ish code too.

-(currently rewriting for more general use, hang on)

 This was written for a few different pieces of software that either only work in a question-answer style,